753951357159/Chores-Manager/README.md

 There is an option to **reset all data**, changing all values back to the default value and removing all reports.
 This will allow users to restart from the beginning once the current run is over.

 ## Downloading & Running
 Prebuilt binaries are available for Windows through the [Releases Page](https://github.com/753951357159/Chores-Manager/releases).
-There are two versions of the application, one that contains a JRE (Java Runtime Environment) and one that does not.
-If JRE is already installed on the computer and you want to save space, just download the one that isn't bundled with a JRE.